taylorkline/tea_raffle_bot/README.md

 Tea Raffle Bot
 =============

-The code for the 100k subscriber raffle on [/r/tea](https://www.reddit.com/r/tea).
+The code for choosing winners of the 100k subscriber raffle on [/r/tea](https://www.reddit.com/r/tea).

 This bot is created by [/u/taylorkline](https://www.reddit.com/user/taylorkline/).